biehlerj/dotfiles/README.md

 With new versions of the 1Password CLI you can use `export SOME_ENVIRONMENT_VARIABLE=op://vault/item/[section/]field op run -- some command`

 See the [1Password Developer Documentation](https://developer.1password.com/docs/cli/secrets-environment-variables/) for more information

+## TODOs

+- Move external zsh plugins into git submodules
+- Clean up config directory to remove configs for programs I no longer use
+- Update Pop!_OS bootstrap script to use Flatpaks over `deb-get` where possible
+- Clean up .local/bin